PeterCamilleri/format_output/README.md

 methods that the long task of splitting them away from mysh was started.

 Along the way, additional capabilities were added to flesh out range of available formatting transformations.
-These include:
+The following  are taken from the format_output unit test suite and include:

 #### Columns